Powerpoint: routine in the dark

 - Order is half the battle: Arrange your documents, then is also order in your head.
 Do not just quote quotations, but write them verbatim in your redeman's script or on the cards - so you avoid hectic swearing on the table.

-- The optimal entry: The best way to set up is to greet the participants first: Then, in a subordinate clause, make it clear what qualifies you for the reasoning, for example: “As head of accounting, I have a good overview ...”
-Then outline the focus of your reasoning, but without to betray too much.
+- The optimal entry: The best way to set up is to greet the participants first: Then make a brief statement in a subordinate clause to clarify what qualifies you for the argument, such as: “As the head of accounting, I have a good overview ...”
+Then outline the focus of your argument, but without to betray too much.

 - No public spaces: During the entire presentation, do without banalities and general places like "We came here to ...".
 Your listeners already know that and therefore they are bored.